telefonicaid/fiware-orion/doc/manuals/orion-api.md

   controls entity expiration is an implementation specific aspect.

 * `alterationType` (type: `Text`): specifies the change that triggers the notification.
-It is related with the [subscriptions based in alteration type](subscriptions_alttype.md) feature.
+It is related with the subscriptions based in alteration type features (see [Subscription based in alteration type](#subscriptions_alttype) section).
 This attribute can be used only in notifications, it does not appear when querying it (`GET /v2/entities?attrs=alterationType`) and can take the following values:
    * `entityCreate` if the update that triggers the notification is a entity creation operation
    * `entityUpdate` if the update that triggers the notification was an update but it wasn't an actual change